$h^*$-vectors of graph polytopes using activities of dissecting spanning trees: Introduction

 In fact, symmetric edge polytopes are root polytopes of bidirected graphs, where a bidirected graph is the directed graph obtained from an undirected graph by replacing each edge $uv$ with two directed edges $\overrightarrow{uv}$ and $\overrightarrow{vu}$.

 We will be interested in root polytopes of so-called semi-balanced digraphs, which are directed graphs so that each cycle has the same number of edges oriented in the two cyclic directions.
-There are two reasons to consider this class of digraphs: It turns out that (connected) semi-balanced digraphs are exactly the (connected) digraphs where the dimension of $\mathcal{Q}_G$ is $|V(G)|-2$ (otherwise the dimension is $|V(G)|-1$) \cite{semibalanced}, whence $\mathcal{Q}_G$ has rather special properties for semi-balanced digraphs.
+There are two reasons to consider this class of digraphs: It turns out that connected semi-balanced digraphs are exactly the connected digraphs where the dimension of $\mathcal{Q}_G$ is $|V(G)|-2$ (otherwise the dimension is $|V(G)|-1$) \cite{semibalanced}, that is, $\mathcal{Q}_G$ has rather special properties for semi-balanced digraphs.
 Moreover, all facets of symmetric edge polytopes are root polytopes of certain semi-balanced digraphs \cite{arithm_symedgepoly}, i.e., these polytopes are relevant also for the investigation of symmetric edge polytopes.
 The $h^*$-polynomial of $\mathcal{Q}_G$ is called the \emph{interior polynomial} of $G$ in \cite{semibalanced}.
-This polynomial generalizes the interior polynomial of hypergraphs, and also the greedoid polynomial of a planar branching greedoid.
+This polynomial generalizes the interior polynomial of a hypergraph, as well as the greedoid polynomial of a planar branching greedoid.
+Here the interior polynomial of a hypergraph is itself a generalization of $T(x,1)$ (associated to a graph), where $T(x,y)$ is the Tutte polynomial.

-In this short note, we give graph-theoretic formulas for the $h^*$-polynomials of $P_\mathcal G$ and $\mathcal Q_G$ (for arbitrary $\cG$ and semi-balanced $G$), namely we express them as generating functions of certain activity statistics on certain spanning trees.
+In this paper, we give graph-theoretic formulas for the $h^*$-polynomials of $P_\mathcal G$ and $\mathcal Q_G$ (for arbitrary $\cG$ and semi-balanced $G$), namely we express them as generating functions of certain activity statistics on certain spanning trees.
 We also pose some open questions.

 The paper is structured as follows.
 In Section \ref{ss:setup_results}, we informally explain the setup and our results.
-In Section \ref{ss:motivation} we spell out our motivation: a formula from \cite{semibalanced} that has similar form to the ones proven here.
-We point out that the formula from \cite{semibalanced} is in a well-defined sense less general than the ones given here.
-We pose it as an open problem to explain what is behind this difference.
 In Section \ref{sec:prelim} we introduce the necessary tools.
 We prove our theorems in Section \ref{sec:proofs}.
-Finally, in Section \ref{s:neg} we show that the results of \cite{semibalanced} (achieved for a particular type of dissection that arises from a ribbon structure) do not have literal extensions to the level of generality of this paper.
+Finally, in Section \ref{s:open_problems}, we mention some open problems and further explain the motivation for our work.

 Acknowledgements: TK was supported by a Japan Society for the Promotion of Science (JSPS) Grant-in-Aid for Scientific Research C (no.\ 17K05244).
 LT was supported by the National Research, Development and Innovation Office of Hungary -- NKFIH, grant no.\ 132488, by the János Bolyai Research Scholarship of the Hungarian Academy of Sciences, and by the ÚNKP-21-5 New National Excellence Program of the Ministry for Innovation and Technology, Hungary.
 LT was also partially supported by the Counting in Sparse Graphs Lendület Research Group of the Alfr\'ed Rényi Institute of Mathematics.